Each year during the holidays we enjoy cranberries, a skin superfood.

-Cranberries are your skin’s superfood and should not be relegated to a side dish at Thanksgiving.
+As I mentioned, cranberries are your skin’s superfood and should not be relegated to a side dish at Thanksgiving.
 Cranberries are the same family as blueberries and contain vitamins C, E, and K1.
-Cranberries are full of antioxidants and phytonutrients – all are essential for healthy, beautiful skin.
+They’re also full of antioxidants and phytonutrients – all are essential for healthy, beautiful skin.

 Most of us think of cranberry juice – which usually contains added sugar.
 Look for a 100% juice blend which will couple cranberry juice with other fruit juices – typically apple.
 Cranberries and apples go well together.
 Add cranberries to your favorite apple recipe.